 - a.
-The name, address, age, sex, and race of the child and if the child has special needs - The nature, extent, and cause of the child's injuries or endangered condition, including any previous known or suspected abuse or neglect to the victim or his siblings - c.
+The name, address, age, sex, and race of the child and if the child has special needs - b.
+The nature, extent, and cause of the child's injuries or endangered condition, including any previous known or suspected abuse or neglect to the victim or his siblings.
+This includes screening for child sex trafficking as appropriate to the information from the reporter.
+ASAP update intake with the gathering of information about child sex trafficking and appropriate notification. - c.
 The name and address of the child's parent(s) or other caretaker - If the reporter does not know the name and address of the child or the caretaker, he must be able to provide sufficient information to reasonably expect a worker to locate the child victim and the caretaker.
 If there is a current emergency and the reporter only has an automobile license plate number or a description of an act of abuse/neglect in a public place without additional identifying information, the reporter shall be advised that the information will be referred to law enforcement who have the capacity to respond immediately.
-The reporter should also be advised that they may also contact law enforcement.
+The reporter should also be advised that they may also contact law enforcement. - d.
+The names and ages of all other members of the child's household - e.
+An account of how the child and his situation came to the reporter's attention - f.
+Any explanation of the cause of the child's injury or condition given by the child, the caretaker, or any other person - g.
+The name of the person or persons who are thought to be the perpetrator or have contributed to the harm or injury to the child - h.
+Any additional relevant information about the child, his condition or the situation.
+This should also include the following: - Any safety concerns, what the reporter thinks is necessary to assure the child's safety, any family members and/or others who may be available to protect the child, if necessary, and any mitigating factors currently contributing to the alleged victim's safety (including consideration given to issues of sexual orientation or gender identity expression) - Family's attempts to resolve their problems and/or to protect the child from harm - Cause of the abuse/neglect, and

-Division/Section Child Welfare Chapter No./Name 4 - Child Protective Services (CPS) Part No./Name 4 - Child Protective Services Intake Section No./Name Child Protective Services Intake Document No./Name 4-400 Receipt of Child Abuse and/or Neglect Reports Effective Date June 1, 2017
+Division/Section Child Welfare Chapter No./Name 4 - Child Protective Services (CPS) Part No./Name 4 - Child Protective Services Intake Section No./Name Child Protective Services Intake Document No./Name 4-400 Receipt of Child Abuse and/or Neglect Reports Effective Date January 22, 2020